 Life with a newborn is a demanding period, and it is paramount to also look after yourself.
 Exercise, a balanced diet and proper rest is essential to the mix of good health.
-The sooner you get this balance right, you will feel great and you will manage to find that now somewhat elusive energy to take on the day.
+The sooner you get this balance right, the sooner you will start to feel great and will manage to find that now-somewhat-elusive energy to take on the day.
 When you feel good on the inside, it radiates on the outside and the little things do not appear to be so bothersome anymore.

 Relax and enjoy your time with your newborn